Some statistics about Tropical Sandpile Model: Abelian sandpile model

 \subsection{Self-reproducing patterns and tropical curves}

 Patterns in sandpiles, resembling tropical curves, were studied by S. Caracciolo, G. Paoletti, and A. Sportiello, \cite{firstsand}.
-Later, the corresponding dynamic after the scaling limit was rigorously defined as tropical sandpile model by N. Kalinin and M. Shkolnikov, whose main result is that the deviation set of $\phi^\circ$ (where $\phi = 3+\sum_{p\in P} \delta_{p}$, $P\subset \Gamma$) is a tropical analytic curve that passes through $P$; see all details in \cite{us} (for a short version read \cite{announce}).
+Later, the corresponding dynamic after the scaling limit was rigorously defined under the name of ``tropical sandpile model'' by N. Kalinin and M. Shkolnikov, whose main result is that the deviation set of $\phi^\circ$ (where $\phi = 3+\sum_{p\in P} \delta_{p}$, $P\subset \Gamma$) is a tropical analytic curve that passes through $P$; see\cite{us} (for a short version read \cite{announce}).
 Recently is has been shown that the tropical sandpile model exhibits self-organised criticality behaviour \cite{sandcomputation}.